 Toronto is turning 185 this year.
 There’s a festival this weekend at Nathan Phillips Square: celebratetoronto.ca.
-I looked up some info for a related interest and found it wasn’t easy to find a detailed story of the First Nations, the French traders and soldiers, and the early English and European settlers.
-The common stories are vague and even conflicting.
+I looked up some info for a related interest and found it wasn’t easy to find a detailed story of the First Nations and early European settlers.
 Historical stories have always fascinated me.
 Perhaps I’m still connecting with a city I didn’t grow up in and the waterfront I enjoy.
-Like many, I’m trying to learn about who was here before and I’d like to honour the past by preserving factual accuracies.
+Like many, I’m trying to learn about who was here before us and honour the past in good faith.

-For at least 8,000 years the land, the Great Lake and local rivers where I reside have been the land and passageways for many indigenous peoples including in the 2nd millennium the Huron-Wendat and Petun First Nations, the Seneca, and most recently, the Mississaugas of the Credit River.
+For at least 8,000 years the Great Lake, local rivers and land where I reside have been the homes and passageways for many indigenous peoples including in the 2nd millennium the Huron-Wendat and Petun First Nations, the Seneca, and most recently, the Mississaugas of the Credit River.
 Today, after more than a century of newcomers from around the world, Toronto is still the home for many indigenous people and I’m grateful to have the opportunity to enjoy these lands and waterways.

 When the Europeans first traded from this area they didn’t write about Toronto’s largest river (today’s Humber River) in the Anishinaabe name “Cobechenonk” or use other local words for geographical features.
 They casually borrowed a word from a different indigenous group for a very specific and ancient sacred place nowhere near the Cobechenonk River.
 That sacred place was in the middle of today’s Ontario by Orillia.
 Over a short period the French used variations of the Mohawk word tkaranto for at least three different places that all connected to that small but significant location.